 When designing flows, it’s also important to know the four modes of searching information.
 There’s an excellent article by Donna Spencer on this very topic.
 According to her, the four types are:

 - Known-item search.
 Often, when people know exactly what they are looking for and what it’s called, they’ll mostly use search.
-But some prefer navigation, so it has to work with search to get people where they know they want to go.
+But some prefer navigation, so it has to work with a search to get people where they know they want to go.

 - Don’t know what I need to know.
 Sometimes people don’t know what they need to know.
-Somebody looking to buy gemstone jewelry will realize that she has to figure out precious metals, treatments, gemstone clarity, hardness and many other things.
+Somebody looking to buy gemstone jewelry will realize that she has to figure out precious metals, treatments, gemstone clarity, hardness, and many other things.
 They’re looking for one thing, but discover they really need to know about something else.

 - Re-finding.
 People may want to go back to things they discovered in the past.
 If they saw something they liked on your site during their previous visit, make it easy to find it again (change the color of visited links, use permanent shopping carts etc).